 The lower atmospheric pressure here can have an adverse effect on human emotional states.
 Studies point to symptoms like depression, irritability, and other disruptions to emotional health at higher elevations.
 In fact, the elevation of Park City and other areas of the Intermountain West has been theorized to be a significant factor in elevated rates of clinical depression and suicide in the region.
 Always remember to safeguard your mental health, both during your visit to Park City and in your daily life.
 Resources are available.

 You’re fully equipped to handle the challenges of life above 6,000 feet.
 Now that you’re prepared for the elevation of Park City, it’s time to choose your lodging for that epic ski trip or mountain hiking adventure.
 All Seasons Resort Lodging offers a complete selection of condos, townhomes, and vacation homes that will keep you well-rested and ready to tackle excitement at any altitude.
-You can always be sure that you’re getting the best deal on your Park City vacation rental when you book direct, thanks to our Lowest Rate Guarantee!
+You can always be sure that you’re getting the best deal on your Park City vacation rental when you book directly, thanks to our Lowest Rate Guarantee!

 Stay the night in one of our Park City vacation rentals.